 I have learned that I prefer to rely on unbiased evidence of an ACTUAL connection between the treatment and its impact on the disease than on "gut feeling" or anything else.
 It's just too easy to bamboozle or confuse us with medical jargon when we're really not adequately trained to truly understand the technicalities of what's going on and assess it scientifically ourselves.

+That's just how I've come to feel after many many disappointments over the years and a much lighter wallet.
 I just know that it's too easy to appeal to my "common sense" when I really don't have the expertise or technical capabilities to really understand what I need to in order to properly evaluate what's being presented to me.